thoughtbot/maybe_haskell/book/functor/why.md

 ```

 Now imagine we have a view somewhere that is displaying the user's name in all
+capitals:

+```haskell
+userUpperName :: User -> String
+userUpperName u = map toUpper (userName u)
+```

-capitals.
-The logic of getting from a `User` to that capitalized `String` is not
+The logic of getting from a `User` to that capitalized `String` is not terribly
-terribly complex, but it could be -- imagine something like getting from a
+complex, but it could be -- imagine something like getting from a `User` to
-`User` to their yearly spending on products valued over $1,000.
+their yearly spending on products valued over $1,000.
 In our case the
 transformation is only one function, but realistically it could be a whole suite
 of functions wired together.
 Ideally, none of these functions should have to
-think about potential non-presence or contain any "nil-checks"; they should all
+think about potential non-presence or contain any "nil-checks" as that's not
-be written to work on values that are fully present.
+their purpose; they should all be written to work on values that are fully

-```haskell
-userUpperName :: User -> String
-userUpperName u = map toUpper (userName u)
-```
+present.

-Given this function, which works only on present values, we can use `fmap` to
+Given `userUpperName`, which works only on present values, we can use `fmap` to
 apply it to a value which may not be present to get back the result we expect
 with the same level of *present-ness*: